Marius Leonhardt

 For details and past teaching, click here.

-During my PhD I participated in several reading groups about number-theoretic topics.
+During my PhD I gave talks in several reading groups about number-theoretic topics.
+As a postdoc in Heidelberg, these are now called Oberseminare or GAUS AGs.
+Details can be found here.

 Talks